iamtheasad/traffic-m-p/README.md

-It's a multi page website
+It's a multi page bussines website
 I am working on it.